NBA Analyst Reveals Mavericks’ Chances Of Acquiring Kemba Walker, Khris Middleton, And Max Free Agents

-The Dallas Mavericks’ main priority in the 2019 NBA offseason is to convince Kristaps Porzingis, who they acquired from the New York Knicks before the February NBA trade deadline, to sign a massive contract extension.
+The Dallas Mavericks’ main priority in the 2019 NBA offseason is to convince Kristaps Porzingis, who they acquired from the New York Knicks before the February NBA trade deadline, to sign a contract extension.
 Porzingis is yet to play a single game as a Maverick, but he seems to be very interested in staying long-term in Dallas.
 The Mavericks’ offseason won’t end in re-signing Porzingis as they are also expected to chase big names on the free agency market.

-In a recent appearance on Ben & Skin Show on 105.3 The Fan, as quoted by The Dallas Morning News, Marc Stein of New York Times talked about the Mavericks’ plan in the summer of 2019.
-Stein revealed that Kemba Walker of the Charlotte Hornets and Khris Middleton of the Milwaukee Bucks will be on the top of the list of the Mavericks’ free-agent targets.
-However, Stein also said that he doesn’t any of them heading to Dallas next July.
+In a recent appearance on Ben & Skin Show on 105.3 The Fan, as quoted by The Dallas Morning News, Marc Stein of the New York Times talked about the Mavericks’ plan in the summer of 2019.
+Stein revealed that Kemba Walker of the Charlotte Hornets and Khris Middleton of the Milwaukee Bucks will be on the top of the list of Mavericks’ free-agent targets.
+However, Stein also said that he doesn’t see any of them heading to Dallas in July.

 “I’m here to exclusively reveal that they will not sign Kemba Walker and Khris Middleton.
 I can promise you that right now.
 If they can get one of them, I’ll try and let Ben and Skin emcee a parade.
 It’s the Mavs.
 They’re going to try.
 They’re always going to put their hat in the ring and scoff when media guys like me say ‘you don’t have a chance at that guy.’
 Middleton and Walker are at the top of the list, but to be very clear, their fantasy/dream would be getting one of them.”